jamesdeal89/ARmagazines/README.md

 #### Python3:
 Python is a high-level programming language with a focus on simple, 'English-like' syntax.
 While it's back-end is often considered inefficient in comparison to others, it's still a powerful language with many API and libraries avaliable which will no doubt be useful for a project which will need to integrate with webcams and other hardware.

-### Research On Algorithms / Aproaches That Could Be Used:
+### Research On Algorithms / Aproaches That Could Be Used / External Libraries:
 #### OpenCV Documentation - Displaying Video And Capturing Camera Feeds:
 Source: https://docs.opencv.org/4.x/dd/de7/group__videoio.html